spMohanty/crowdai-criteo-ad-placement-challenge-starter-kit/README.md

 These post-processed dataset files are available [ here ](https://www.crowdai.org/challenges/nips-17-workshop-criteo-ad-placement-challenge/dataset_files
 ).

+We have provided a simple parser for the dataset in this starter kit.
+A simple example can be found here in [parser_example.py](parser_example.py)

 # Evaluation

 Your task is to build a function `f` which takes `M` candidates, each represented by a `74000-dimensional vector`, and outputs scores for each of the candidates between 1 and M.